 I recently had the opportunity to attend evVolution 2019 (aka The Second Annual National Conversation on Electronic Visit Verification) in Fort Lauderdale, Florida.
 This conference was hosted and run by Tellus, one of a number of EVV vendors/aggregators that are vying to be the chosen provider for State Medicaid EVV as mandated by the 21st Century Cures Act.

 Most of the presenters and panels focused on complying with the mandate.
 In fact, many people are very focused on responding to the 21st Century Cures Act mandate and avoiding the penalties (which can be quite expensive).

-Too often, preventing Fraud, Waste and Abuse are presented as THE reason for the mandate and the use of EVV in general.
-EVV is not a panacea for eliminating Fraud, Waste and Abuse in home-based care: it is simply a tool (or set of tools) that can be used as part of an overall strategy of care management.
+Too often, preventing Fraud, Waste and Abuse is presented as THE reason for the mandate and the use of EVV in general.
+EVV is not a panacea for eliminating Fraud, Waste, and Abuse in home-based care: it is simply a tool (or set of tools) that can be used as part of an overall strategy of care management.

 This is why many agencies implemented some form of EVV well before there was ever a mandate, including many non-Medicaid agencies who are even now not directly affected by the mandate.

 Here are some of the big positive points around the use of EVV:

 EVV gives a way of quantifying the work that is being done, without the holes and delays that paper timesheets bring.

 A faster turnaround of information can bring better quality of care.
 If caregivers are reporting on changes of condition from the field, other members of the care team can be mobilized much more rapidly than they would when notes in a timesheet or paper care log are the only stream of communication.

 When caregivers and nurses don’t have to fill out paperwork because they have recorded care through an easy-to-use mobile application, they have more time for caring for clients (and themselves).